genuinetesting

 Battery Failure Analysis

-• Thermal damage assessment
+• Thermal runaway events

 Research, Manufacturing & Quality Support